If you’re prone to impulse buys, you’re more than likely picking up a few additional items than what’s on your weekly grocery list.

 I always shop with a grocery list to save money, so I found it easiest to just enter items into the search bar rather than browsing by departments.
 Either way, the process is pretty straightforward.

-In addition to building your grocery list around the weekly ad, ClickList users can take advantage of paper and digital coupons for extra savings.
-Pay special attention to the “ClickList Only Offers.”
+In addition to building your grocery list around the weekly ad, users can take advantage of paper and digital coupons for extra savings.
+Pay special attention to the “Pickup & Delivery Only” offers.

-On the day of my first order, I received a free protein bar that was exclusively available to ClickList users.
+On the day of my first order, I received a free protein bar that was exclusively available to Kroger Pickup users.

-After paying for my order online (credit and debit only), I drove to Kroger to pick up my groceries.
+After paying for my order online (credit, debit and SNAP EBT only), I drove to Kroger to pick up my groceries.
 Kroger suggests that you arrive during the middle of your time slot to beat the rush.

-Once I parked in the designated space, I called the phone number on the sign to let the ClickList associate know I arrived.
+Once I parked in the designated space, I called the phone number on the sign to let the store associate know I arrived.